gianlazz/Lazztech.Cloud/GianDevNotes.md

 - `docker stack deploy -c docker-compose.rpi-cluster-prod.yml lazztech-cloud`

 However I get an exception running that:
-- `failed to create service lazztech-cloud_lazztech.obsidianpresences.cloudwebapp: Error response from daemon: rpc error: code = InvalidArgument desc = name must be valid as a DNS name component`
+- `failed to create service lazztech-cloud_lazztech.Cloud.cloudwebapp: Error response from daemon: rpc error: code = InvalidArgument desc = name must be valid as a DNS name component`

 I'll have to sort this and the port forwarding tomorrow.